amyconroy/database-system/README.md

 # Database System

 Homebrew SQL database system, built from the ground up.
-Works with the following SQL [Syntax](#syntax).
+Works with the SQL [Syntax](#syntax) listed below in BNF form.
+This system uses no external libraries to set up the database or parse the SQL queries.

+## Usage
+    $ java DBServer
+    $ java DBClient

+Once the client is running you can enter SQL queries on the command line.
+Example queries include:

+     CREATE DATABASE coursework;
+     Server response: OK

+     USE coursework;
+     Server response: OK

+     CREATE TABLE marks (name, mark);
+     Server response: OK

+When data is added to table other queries include:

+    SELECT * FROM marks;
+    Server response:
+    id  name   mark
+    1   Steve  65
+    2   Dave   55
+    3   Bob    35
+    4   Clive  20

+    DELETE FROM marks WHERE name == 'Dave';
+    Server response: OK

+Also capable of handling JOIN queries and multiple WHERE conditions.

 ## Syntax
     <sqlCompiler.sqlCommands>        ::=  <CommandType>;